victorqzhang/refactory-vic/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the Mercury project!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The Mercury project is created with one primary objective - ``to make software easy to write, read, test, deploy, scale and manage.``

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`api` section for further information, including how to :ref:`installation` the project.

 .. note::